cljoly/telescope-repo.nvim/README.md

 ### No repositories are found

-Make sure that `checkhealth telescope` shows something like:
+Make sure that `:checkhealth telescope` shows something like:
 ```markdown
 ## Telescope Extension: `repo`
   - OK: fd: found `fd`